The SAGES Board of Governors and SAGES Foundation have decided to offer the SAGES Career Development Award biennially instead of annually.

 - Salary support for basic or clinical investigation by the awardee.

 - Salary support for intensive training in a clinical area (interventional endoscopy, NOTES, advanced laparoscopic techniques).

-- Salary support for research, management, leadership or related training (outcomes, legislative, safety, financing
+- Salary support for training in research, management, leadership or related field (outcomes, legislative, safety, financing)

 For additional information, contact the Research and Career Development department at email@example.com or (310) 437-0544, ext 110.